Kerber (band): 2010s

-In 2010, Nebojša Minić, a former member of Gidra i Erotske Čokoladice (Gidra and the Erotic Chocolates) and Puls (Pulse), joined the band as the second guitarist.
 The band celebrated their 30th anniversary with three concerts.
 The first one was held in Čair Hall in Niš on 15 December 2011.
 The concert featured numerous guests: the band's former members Zoran Stamenković, Vlada Karadžov, Goran Đorđević, Vladan Stanojević, Branko Isaković and Dragoljub Đuričić, Neverne Bebe, YU Grupa, Kornelije Kovač, Smak vocalist Dejan Najdanović and Constantine choir.
 The second concert was held in SPENS hall in Novi Sad on 6 April 2012.
 The third and final concert was held in Belgrade Sports Hall on 13 December 2012.
 The concert featured Bora Đorđević as guest.

-At the 2013 Belgrade Beer Fest, Kerber debuted a new song entitled "Pepeo i prah" ("Ashes and Dust").
 In 2017, PGP-RTS released the compilation album Specijal (Special Edition), featuring 17 remastered songs from the 1986–1996 period.
 In 2018, the same record label released the box set Unplugged Live Sava Centar.
 The box set featured two DVD discs with the recording of the unplugged concert the band held in Belgrade's Sava Centar on 12 December 2017, as well as the audio CD with the recordings from the concert.
 The concert and the album featured two previously unrecorded songs, "Ne govori"("Don't Speak") and "Pepeo i prah".

 2020s

 On 15 March 2021 Kerber's former drummer Dragoljub Đuričić died from complications caused by COVID-19 during the COVID-19 pandemic in Serbia.
 He was 68.

 On 31 January 2021, Kerber released the single "Bestraga sve" ("Damn It All"), their first studio recording in twelve years.
 The song lyrics were written by Nikola Čuturilo.
 The script for the song video was written by writer Miloš Petković, and the video featured actress Petra Nešić of the Niš Academic Theatre.
 In 2021, the band planned to celebrate their 40th anniversary with two large concerts, in Belgrade and Niš, but the concerts were postponed due to COVID-19 pandemic.
 The concerts were held in 2022; the Belgrade concert was held in Trade Union Hall on 10 February as an unplugged performance, and the Niš concert was held in the Niš Fortress amphitheatre on 11 June.

 The band's former keyboardist Milorad Džmerković died on 26 September 2022.

 In October 2022, writer Miloš Petković published a book about the band, entitled Kerber: Hronike troglavog psa (Kerber: The Chronicles of Three-Headed Dog).
 By scanning a QR code in the book, the buyers had an exclusive access to the band's new song "Suze kroz noć" ("Tears Through the Night").
+In March 2025, the band expressed their support for the ongoing anti-corruption protests led by Serbian students.